-Level 3 assets consist of the following: -
+Level 3 assets consist of the following:

-- As at 31 December 2021, Level 3 assets consisted of the the Bank's investments in tranches of securitisation structures with a carrying amount of €327.1 million were mainly rated AAA, and their fair value was determined using third party valuation models to estimate the net present value of a series of expected cash flows, taking into consideration instrument-specific contractual terms (discounted cash flow approach).
-Amongst other things, these models took into consideration the characteristics of the underlying portfolio of assets (including quality of underlying assets), historical portfolio performance, and the liability structure of the CLO transaction.
-These models also make use of independently sourced market parameters including, for example, interest rate yield curves.
-Throughout the year these investments were reclassified to the amortised cost category. - MeDirect has entered into back-to-back structured interest rate swaps that reinternalise interest rate risk of the securitised mortgage loan receivables.
-The valuation of these derivatives is performed based on the expected cashflows on the swap transaction measured until the First Optional Redemption Date (FORD) of these related securitisations transactions.
-The valuation includes both market observable inputs (interest rate curves) as well as mortgage loan prepayment estimates consistent with MeDirect IRRBB assumptions. - As part of a derecognition of loans and advances to a European corporation as a result of restructuring procedures that occurred in 2021, the Bank obtained equity instruments as part of this restructuring procedure which it initially held at nil value due to the unlikely scenario of recovering any value on the equity at that time.
+- MeDirect had entered into back-to-back structured interest rate swaps that reinternalised interest rate risk of the securitised mortgage loan receivables.
+The valuation of these derivatives as at 31 December 2022 was performed based on the expected cashflows on the swap transaction measured until the First Optional Redemption Date (FORD) of these related securitisations transactions.
+The valuation included both market observable inputs (interest rate curves) as well as mortgage loan prepayment estimates consistent with MeDirect IRRBB assumptions. - As part of a derecognition of loans and advances to a European corporation as a result of restructuring procedures that occurred in 2021, the Bank obtained equity instruments as part of this restructuring procedure which it initially held at nil value due to the unlikely scenario of recovering any value on the equity at that time.
 During 2022, the Bank was notified of an agreement to sell the corporation against which the Bank would be receiving proceeds for the equity positions it held.
-Following the closing of this transaction the Bank received €0.8 million.
+Following the closing of this transaction in 2023, the Bank received €0.8 million.